 How and when did you get into running?

-What’s been the best piece of running advice anyone has given you?
+What's the best bit of running advice you have ever been given?